mattbis/wglr.draft/README.md

 1. are the deps kinda okay to use, without including too much
 2. if not should they be static deps ( most likely - the release cycle for the project is very very very slow ) so its gonna be a build include
 3. i actually found the best version that wasnt the extreme - rewrite too much version
+4. extract whats needed
+5. combine with teh original version + the extender
+6. job done , this one is out of the way and I can get back to something else